Tom Bihn Daylight Briefcase Review

 The Daylight is an exceedingly easy bag to use, thanks to its compact size, basic features, and overall design.
 The main pockets all feature double-sided zippers, which allow access on either side, and they are smooth and durable.
 The rail system for a tablet "cache" inside this bag is also slick.
 It may not be useful for everyone, but it works well if it suits your needs.
 It's great to know that you can easily add organization pockets and sleeves if you so desire.

 The top handles on this bag are well designed and executed.
 They're light and flexible enough to not be in the way while still being easy to grab when you're on the go.
 And while this bag is geared toward cycling with a cross-body strap, you can cinch the shoulder strap tight to secure the bag close to the body when commuting.
 The small profile ensures that it doesn't swing around excessively, even without that stabilizing strap.

 Wear & Tear

-In our Weather Test, the non-waterproof zippers proved to be, indeed, not waterproof at all.
-This is not a bag to carry in a downpour without a plan to keep it dry (under an umbrella or jacket).
-The zippers, especially the one on top of the bag, let in plenty of water.
-In fact, water even got through both zippers to wet the contents of the tablet "cache."
-The material, however, did not appear to let any water in— just those zippers.
-Also, being such a small model, it is easier to tuck under a jacket or small umbrella in case of rain.
+This bag is made of ultra-durable 525-denier ballistic nylon.
+In our testing, the outer fabric proved to be extremely robust, barely showing any wear after more than a month of regular use.
+Even in the light color we tested, it didn't stain, snag, or get abraded easily, so it stays looking new long after other bags start to show wear.
+In our weather tests, the non-waterproof zippers proved to be, indeed, not waterproof at all.
+This is not a bag to carry in a downpour without a plan to keep it dry (like putting it under an umbrella or jacket).
+The zippers, especially the one on top of the bag, let in plenty of water; water even got through both zippers to wet the contents of the tablet "cache."
+The main body material, thankfully, does not do this — just those zippers.
+It helps that this is such a small bag because it's easier to tuck under a jacket or small umbrella in case of rain.